-- a) How far should a horse go into the herd to cut a cow?
-He should go deep enough to show his/ her ability to get one out. - b) Is it all right to enter the middle of the herd on either side and to the middle or back side and get the one wanted?
-Yes. - c) Is it all right to go behind the herd and bring out the one wanted?
+- b) Is it all right to enter the middle of the herd on either side and to the middle or back side and get the one wanted?
+Yes. - Is it all right to go behind the herd and bring out the one wanted?
 Yes.

-4. When should a horse be turned loose?
+When should a horse be turned loose?